 Income is a key determinant in housing choice and households' ability to afford housing.
 Milwaukie's median household income was substantially lower than the Clackamas County median (nearly \$18,600 lower).
-Adjusted for inflation, Milwaukie's household income decreased by 7% since 2000, consistent county and statewide trends.
+Adjusted for inflation, Milwaukie's household income decreased by 7% since 2000, consistent with county and statewide trends.
 The decrease in household income (adjusted for inflation) occurred at a time when rent and housing prices in Milwaukie (and the whole region) increased substantially.

-Over the 2015-2019 period, Milwaukie's median household income was below that of the county and the state.
-Over this period.
-Milwaukie's median household income was \$61,902.
-Clackamas County's median household income was \$80,484 and Oregon's median household income was \$62,818.
+Over the 2015-2019 Exhibit 38.
+Median Household Income, Milwaukie, Clackamas County, Oregon, Comparison Cities, 2015-2019 period, Milwaukie's median household income was below that of the county and the state.
+Over this period, Milwaukie's median household income was \$61.902.
+Clackamas County's median household income was \$80,484 and Oregon's median household County income was \$62,818.